Hard Drive Image Restore using Acronis True Image 2016

-You took an image of your hard drive using Acronis True Image 2015 in the last tutorial and now something has happened to your computer.
+You took an image of your hard drive using Acronis True Image 2016 in the last tutorial and now something has happened to your computer.
 Maybe you stepped in some scumware or somebody installed some "free" software, which is a virus in itself, anyway your computer is not as healthy as it was.
 Not a problem.
 Acronis makes it just as easy to restore an image of your hard drive as it was to create the image in the first place.
-This review of Acronis True Image shows how easy it is to recover a hard drive with the Operating System and all aplications intact or just restore individual files.
+This review of Acronis True Image 2016 shows how easy it is to recover a hard drive with the Operating System and all aplications intact or just restore individual files.
 This review is being done with True Image Cloud which integrates True Image 2016 with the Acronis Cloud.

-I wanted to recover the entire drive using the backup options that were chosen during the image creation process so I checked all of the source partitions available.
+I wanted to recover the entire drive using the backup options that were chosen during the image creation process so I checked Recover Disks.
 Doing so opened the destination partitions to be restored.
-At that point, simply click on the Recover Now button to recover the entire drive.
+At that point, simply smack the Recover Now button to recover the entire drive.
 It is as simple as that.
 There are some recovery options available but for the most part the defaults work just fine.

 In just a few minutes, your hard drive will be restored to that perfect state it was in when you first made the image.
 Acronis has made hard drive imaging and restoration that simple.

 If you just need to recover a file or folder that is a simple process as well.
-Just click Recover on the appropriate backup job to bring up the following screen.
-You notice that there is also a timeline so you can choose which day you want to restore the data.
+Just click Recover files on the appropriate backup job to bring up the following screen.

 Restoring files or an entire hard drive really cannot get much simpler than Acronis has made it.
-On a scale of Bytes to Brontobytes, the Acronis True Image disk restore process gets a Brontobyte on a scale of Bytes to Brontobytes.
+On a scale of Bytes to Brontobytes, the Acronis True Image restore process gets a Brontobyte on a scale of Bytes to Brontobytes.
 It just works and it's easy.